metadaddy/Forcecraft/README.md

 ![Contact](http://metadaddy-sfdc.github.io/Forcecraft/Contact.png)

-Interacting with a Contact (right-click, by default) will show the Chatter feed for that Contact.
+Interacting with a Contact (right-click, by default) will show the Chatter feed for that Contact and allow you to post to the feed.

 ![Contact Feed](http://metadaddy-sfdc.github.io/Forcecraft/ContactFeed.png)